• infobot@lakesoffire.org

 ENTERING LOF

-You must have a valid, non-expired government-issued photo ID that matches your name and birth date on the will call list at Gate to gain entry.
-Upon verifying both photo ID and name on the will call list, you will be wristbanded.
+You must have a valid, non-expired government-issued photo ID that matches your name and birth date in Volunteeripate to gain entry.
+Upon verifying both photo ID and having a valid ticket in Volunteeripate, you will be wristbanded.
 Keep your wristband on throughout Lakes of Fire.
 No ticket?
 No entry.
 No exceptions.

 • Participants under 18 years old must be accompanied by a parent or legal guardian.